The system just isn’t for me… You see, I have this need for freedom and a constant itch under the soles of my feet to see the world…

 I know what The Waifs mean when they sing "I'm in London...
 Still", and I know what it feels like to yearn for home and feared it equally and at the same time.

-My passport is my most prized possession and my trophy room, and I will freely admit to sleeping with it tucked away in my underwear if I ever thought it was in danger.
+My passport is my most prized possession and my trophy room, and I will freely admit to sleeping with it tucked away in my underwear if I ever thought it was in danger (the first time I did that I was sleeping in a shady dorm room in Istanbul, also a story for another day).

 I think the sand dunes of the Sahara desert at dusk are the most spectacular sight in the whole world, but I have a strange affinity with the Atacama Desert in Chile that I can't quite place...